Lucky vs. Yeti

 In previous years (Seasons 1- 5) Battlebots were separated into 4 weight classes ranging from 60 lbs to 340 lbs - but for 2018 there is just the one open class.

 The 2021 season of Battlebots will be broadcast on The Discovery Channel and Science Channel.

 The show broadcasts in over 150 countries, full broadcast details can be found here:

 View some of our favorite clips from the 2016 Battlebots season below:

-For 2020, Battlebots made a number of changes to the tournament style and matches that are sure to bring about more gear-grinding mayhem and destruction than ever before.
-The changes this season include:
+For 2021, Battlebots made a number of changes to the tournament style and matches that are sure to bring about more gear-grinding mayhem and destruction than ever before.
+The recent changes include:

 - New match format with fight cards that move away from the single-elimination tournament